SAY GOODBYE TO THE BOATING PROBLEMS THAT SOME PEOPLE SAY ARE "JUST NORMAL."

 Boats have always been rocky, so you just put up with unsteady boarding, strict rules about keeping to you own side and having scared passengers.
-Is this why you put-off getting out there?
+Are you one of the boat owners that puts off getting out there because of this?

-You're not fond of crossing bars, because you know (or have seen) how easy it is for boats to broach, nose-dive & capsize on small waves.
+You're not thrilled about crossing bars, because you know how easy it is for boats to broach, nose-dive and capsize on small waves.
 Perhaps a bit of wake is all that's needed to send your boat wayward.